shan8851/react-docker/README.md

 Fire up the container.
 The _-f_ flag let’s you select a specific **docker-compose** file to run, in our case the `docker-compose-prod.yml`.
 We have already learnt the _up_ flag starts the container.
 The _-d_ flag runs the container in detach mode (no interactive cli) and the _—- build_ flag rebuilds the container.
 Once again make sure you kill anything running on **port 3000**

+Navigate to `http://localhost:3000/` in your browser to see your production build.

 #### Clean Up

 ```